hungcq/knowledge-repo/IT/software-engineering-at-google/10-documentation.md

   - Who: audience
   - What: purpose of the doc
   - -> The doc should contain only info related to the what
-  - When: when the doc was created, reviewed or updated (explicitly or implicitly using tools)]
+  - When: when the doc was created, reviewed or updated (explicitly or implicitly using tools)
   - Where: where the doc should live, often implicit
-  - Why: purpose of the doc: summary of what you expect someone to take way from the doc
+  - Why: summary of what you expect someone to take away from the doc
 - Structure: should have beginning, middle & end:
   - Beginning: problem
   - Middle: recommended solution